|

 There is a copy in the Turing Archive (item B.27b), but it is not yet scanned.

-- Report by Turing on U. S. Navy cryptanalytic work and their machinery, November 1942.
+• Report by Turing on U. S. Navy cryptanalytic work and their machinery, November 1942.
 National Archives, HW 57/10 (released October 2004).
 Transcript of the opening part of the report on this site.

-Report written by Turing in December 1942 after his visit to the NCR factory at Dayton.
+• Report written by Turing in December 1942 after his visit to the NCR factory at Dayton.
 Ohio, where the American Bombes were being built.
+This report has also been released and may be read in its entirety on this website.

 This report has also been published with an introduction and annotation by Lee A. Gladwin of the US National Archives.
 See:

-- Visit to National Cash Register Corporation of Dayton, Ohio, and the following article Alan Turing's visit to Dayton, Lee A. Gladwin, Cryptologia XXV, pp. 1-17 (2001).
+• Visit to National Cash Register Corporation of Dayton, Ohio, and the following article Alan Turing's visit to Dayton, Lee A. Gladwin, Cryptologia XXV, pp. 1-17 (2001).

 Transcript of the Delilah report on this site

-It is likely that there is further work by Turing yet to be released from government secrecy.
+• It is likely that there is further major writing by Turing yet to be released from government secrecy.
 One might conjecture about the following items: reports on the security of Allied cryptosystems; a 1945 report on his visit to Germany; a 1946 report for GCHQ on the potential of the digital computer he was designing at the NPL; a 1948/9 report for GCHQ commenting on Shannon's theory of communication and cryptography; a 1948/9 report for GCHQ on the potential of the Manchester computer; reports on the work he did for GCHQ between 1948 and 1952.

 The Alan Turing Bibliography: